komoot/photon/README.md

 java -jar photon-0.1.jar
 ```

+discover more of photon's feature with its usage `java -jar photon-0.1.jar -h`.

+todo: leaflet plugin

 ### Customized Search Data
 If you need search data in other languages or restricted to a country you will need to create your search data by your own.
 Once you have your [nominatim](https://github.com/twain47/Nominatim) database ready, you can import the data to photon: